timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 Because the usefulness of this approach is highly context-dependent, no deployment recommendation is provided here.

-Furthermore, it is RECOMMENDED that DNSSEC is used in accordance with best current practices as described in [@!RFC9364].
+Furthermore, it is recommended that DNSSEC is used in accordance with best current practices as described in [@!RFC9364].

 ## IP Reachability

-To increase reachability, publication service operators SHOULD  make their public-facing services and the Publication Engine available via both IPv4 and IPv6 at the same time.
+To increase reachability, publication service operators should  make their public-facing services and the Publication Engine available via both IPv4 and IPv6 at the same time.
 Publication services via both IP address families help bridge between publishers and RPs in case those